-The Federal Government's Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200) establishes principles for determining costs applicable to grants, contracts, and other agreements between Federal agencies and non-Federal entities (i.e., educational institutions).
+This policy outlines requirements and procedures to facilitate the Georgia Institute of Technology (GT) compliance with the Federal Government's Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200), hereafter referred to as Uniform Requirements.
+The Uniform Requirements establish principles for determining costs applicable to grants, contracts, and other agreements between Federal agencies and non-Federal entities (i.e., educational institutions).
 All Federal agencies that sponsor research and development, training, and other work at educational institutions must apply the provisions of the Uniform Requirements in determining the costs incurred for such work.

 - Are allowable by the project budget,

 - Are reasonable and have been incurred within the Period of Performance, and

 - Have been incurred according to all GT accounting policies and procedures.

 The distribution of salary and fringe benefits to sponsored projects is a sensitive issue in GT’s operation of its sponsored programs; it therefore receives scrutiny by GT officers, sponsor representatives, and federal government contracting officers and auditors.
 Learn more about Commitment Accounting requirements here.